mit-cml/yrtoolkit/yr/tutorials/aidance.md

 ## Test your App
 Check your app thoroughly that if you (or someone else you are tracking with PoseNet) do any one of the dance moves, the move is correctly detected and the Dance Score goes up.

+Test your app on some YouTube dance videos like this <a href="https://www.youtube.com/watch?v=xfDVrv54Lfc" target="_blank">Latin dance video</a> to see how your app is able to track the dancer.

-Congratulations you have now built an AI based app that can recognize some basic dance moves.
+Congratulations you have now built your first AI based app that can track the movements of a person and recognize some basic dance moves.

 # Expand Your App
-* Currently if you maintain a certain dance move, the dance score keeps going up.
+* Currently if you maintain a certain dance move, the Dance Ccore keeps going up.
 Add some smart code to make sure that a given dance move is rewarded only once until a new dance move is observed.

+* Create a penalty system that subtracts from the Dance Score for poorly executed basic dance moves (for example, if the dancer makes almost a T-Pose move but not quite due to non-horizontal stretching of the arms, forming a pose like the letter Y instead of the letter T, etc.)

+* Imagine a Yoga version of this app where different Yoga postures are detected and correct postures are rewarded.

 * What other more hip dance moves can you think of that can be described and quantified in terms of the key points of the body?
 Implement these ideas in your app.

+* What other amazing ideas do you have?

 # About Youth Mobile Power
 A lot of us spend all day on our phones, hooked on our favorite apps.
 We keep typing and swiping, even when we know the risks phones can pose to our attention, privacy, and even our safety.
 But the computers in our pockets also create untapped opportunities for young people to learn, connect and transform our communities.